tri-cods/html-css/lessons.md

 ## More on links

-Each example above includes an `href` tag.
-The `href` tag, short for hypertext reference, is an example of an **attribute**.
+Each example above includes an `href`—a hypertext reference—which is an example of an **attribute**.
 Attributes offer secondary information about an element.

 The `<a>` tag, or anchor tag, creates a link.
 The text within the `<a>` and `</a>` tags, the anchor text, is what a visitor to the site will see and can click on.
 The `href=` attribute tells the browser where the user should be directed when they click the link.